bradchristie/taminations-flutter/assets/c1/triangle_formation.md

 > ![alt](triangle_4b.png)
 >

-**Tandem-based/Wave-based Triangles**
+## Tandem-based/Wave-based Triangles
 Various formations, especially a Galaxy, contain triangles that may be identified by the formation of their “base”.
-A wave-based triangle has the dancers in the base usually in a mini-wave (also possible: a couple).
-A tandem-based triangle has the dancers in the base usually in a tandem (also possible: facing or back-to-back dancers).
+A Wave-Based Triangle has the dancers in the base usually in a Mini-Wave (also possible: a couple).
+A Tandem-Based Triangle has the dancers in the base usually in a tandem (also possible: facing or back-to-back dancers).

 >